aesirxio/cmp-admin/README.md

 It allows you to successfully gain legal 1st-party data insights for your business across multiple platforms and devices.

-Safeguard your data and your customers' privacy with our Web Analytics solution (a Google Analytics alternative) that’s fully GDPR compliant and built on privacy by design; AesirX CMP Admin enables data-driven marketing in a privacy-first world.
+Safeguard your data and your customers' privacy with our Web Consent solution that’s fully GDPR compliant and built on privacy by design; AesirX CMP Admin enables data-driven marketing in a privacy-first world.

-Designed for easy integration, all data is collected through the AesirX JS Data Collector which is installed 1st-party on your website or application.
+Designed for easy integration, all data is collected through the AesirX Consent JS Data Collector which is installed 1st-party on your website or application.

 ## Setup instructions

-### Setup the 1st party server
+### Setup the 1st party server for AesirX Standalone CMP

-Follow the instructions in: [https://github.com/aesirxio/analytics-1stparty/tree/master](https://github.com/aesirxio/analytics-1stparty)
+Follow the instructions in: [https://github.com/aesirxio/analytics-1stparty/tree/cmp](https://github.com/aesirxio/analytics-1stparty/tree/cmp)

-### Setup the Analytics JS Collector
+### Setup the Consent JS

-Follow the instructions in: [https://github.com/aesirxio/analytics/tree/master](https://github.com/aesirxio/analytics-1stparty)
+Follow the instructions in: [https://github.com/aesirxio/consent](https://github.com/aesirxio/consent)

 ## Development